tinkerbell/smee/README.md

   -tftp-timeout                       [tftp] iPXE TFTP binary server requests timeout (default "5s")
 ```

-You can use NixOS shell, which will have Go and other dependencies.

-`nix-shell`

 ### Developing using the file backend

 The quickest way to get started is `docker-compose up`.
 This will start Smee using the file backend.
 This uses the example Yaml file (hardware.yaml) in the `test/` directory.
 It also starts a client container that runs some tests.